Amy Sedaris: Theater

 Amy has co-written several plays with her brother David, credited only as "The Talent Family": Stump the Host (1993), Stitches (1994), One Woman Shoe (1995), Incident at Cobblers Knob (1997), and The Little Frieda Mysteries (1997).
-She also co-authored the play The Book of Liz (2002) which had been performed at regional theaters as a play called No Name Players.
+The pair's The Book of Liz (2002) focused on cheese balls as a metaphor for "the cliches we all live by", according to Ben Brantley.

 She played a role as the Stage Manager in Paul Rudnick's play The Most Fabulous Story Ever Told (1998) and as Froggy in Douglas Carter Beane's play The Country Club (1998), the latter of which earned her a nomination for the Drama Desk Award for Outstanding Featured Actress in a Play.
 She had a role in David Lindsay-Abaire's play Wonder of the World and the stage adaptation of her book Wigfield (2003), alongside Paul Dinello and Stephen Colbert.

 Other work

-In support of PETA's anti-fur campaign, Sedaris appeared as her Strangers with Candy character in an ad that reads, "When you wear fur, people laugh at you, not with you."
+In support of People for the Ethical Treatment of Animals (PETA)'s anti-fur campaign, Sedaris appeared as her Strangers with Candy character in an ad that reads, "When you wear fur, people laugh at you, not with you."

 In 2007, Sedaris was featured in Dolly Parton's first mainstream country music video in fourteen years, "Better Get to Livin'.

 She was the emcee for Microsoft's 2010 annual employee meeting in Seattle on September 28, 2010.

 Personal life

 Sedaris has run a cupcake and cheeseball business, Dusty Food Cupcakes, out of her home kitchen.
-'Dusty' was the name of her pet rabbit.
+Dusty was the name of her pet rabbit.
 She lives in Greenwich Village, Manhattan, New York City.

-Sedaris was in an eight-year relationship with actor/writer Paul Dinello.
-After their breakup, they remain close friends and Sedaris is godmother to his two children.
-Sedaris has stated in several interviews that she has never desired to marry or have children.
+Sedaris was in an eight-year relationship with her comedy partner Paul Dinello.
+After their breakup, they have remained close friends, with Sedaris being godmother to his two children.
+Sedaris has said in several interviews that she has never desired to marry or have children.